rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/3-using-the-sdk-to-deploy-a-sale-example-with-opcodes.md

 #### Final Configuration

-Now to add the final configuration (make sure it continues to be above: `// ^ Configuration code above this line`.
+Now to add the final configuration; make sure it continues to be above this: `// ^ Configuration code above this line`.

 ```
 // convert the initial supply into the correct format